fabiospampinato/vscode-commands/README.md

 ![File-Related](resources/demo/file_related.png)

-- Add a button for showing the Markdown preview to the side, only when a Markdown file is currently active
+- Add a button for showing the Markdown preview to the side, only when a Markdown file is currently active.

 ```js
 {